-A financial advisor with expertise in special-needs planning can be a valuable resource in helping families develop a long-term strategy to provide for their child.
+A financial professional with expertise in special-needs planning can be a valuable resource in helping families develop a long-term strategy to provide for their child.

 For parents who have just embarked on the journey of raising a special-needs child, Piacenti offers some comforting words of advice.
 “Do not be overwhelmed!
 Take one thing at a time.
 You will get through it.
 Once the initial shock is over, you can start planning long term.”

 You might even be surprised at how every challenge is met with reward.
-“My life since Nicky’s birth has had tremendous difficulties and lots of heartaches, but we have managed a wonderful life that includes Nicky, and we have been enhanced by his presence,” she said.
-“I have him to thank for bringing me to this wonderfully satisfying world.
-Our other three children have all been positively impacted by having a brother with a disability.”
+“My life since Nicky’s birth has had tremendous difficulties and lots of heartaches, but my family has managed a wonderful life that included Nicky, and we have been enhanced by his presence,” she said.

 2 JAMA Pediatrics, “Autism: Moving Toward an Innovation and Investment Mindset,” Aug.
 2014.